On repeated (continuous) weak measurements of a single copy of an unknown quantum state: Weak Measurements Without Post-Selection

 Let $|\psi\rangle_S=\sum_i\,\alpha_i\,|s_i\rangle_S$ be the \emph{unknown} initial state of the system on which measurements of S are done.
 The expectation value of S in the state $|\psi\rangle_S$ is given by $\langle\psi|S|\psi\rangle_S= \sum_i\,|\alpha_i|^2\,s_i$.
 The \emph{Pointer States} of the apparatus denoted by $|p\rangle_A$, are taken to be eigenstates of an apparatus observable $P_A$.
 The point of view taken here is that such pointer states form the basis in which the density matrix becomes diagonal as a result of \emph{decoherence}.
 They are not always labelled by the mean values of $P_A$ in a given state of the apparatus.
 Therefore, the specification of an \emph{apparatus} involves some quantum system, along with a decoherence mechanism which picks out the pointer states.

-In the Dirac-von Neumann models of projective measurements, the \emph{initial} apparatus state had to be necessarily a pointer state and the system-apparatus interaction had to be of the type $H_I= g(t)\lambda\,S\,Q_A$ where $Q_A$ was \emph{canonically conjugate} to $P_A$ i.e $[Q_A,P_A]=i\hbar$.
+In the original models the \emph{initial} apparatus state had to be necessarily a pointer state and the system-apparatus interaction had to be of the type $H_I= g(t)\lambda\,S\,Q_A$ where $Q_A$ was \emph{canonically conjugate} to $P_A$ i.e $[Q_A,P_A]=i\hbar$.
 In \cite{kofman2012} one can find extensive discussion of how to go beyond such restrictions as far as weak measurements are concerned.
 But we shall stick to this choice.
 More pragmatically, in the original model the initial aparatus states were taken to be \emph{sharp Gaussian states} centred around some $p_0$.
 In other words, for $p_0=0$,

 In the case of projective measurements, $\Delta_p << 1$.
 For weak measurements, however, $\Delta_p >> 1$.That means that the initial apparatus state is a \emph{very broad} superposition of pointer states with practically \emph{equal} weight for each pointer state.
 We shall see that a combination of these factors results, with high probability, in neither the apparatus nor the system changing appreciably as a result of the measurement.
 Hence the name \emph{Weak Measurements}.